kiarazhu/Seven-Segment-Display/README.md

 <img width="180" alt="8" src="https://github.com/user-attachments/assets/842e5e36-5194-44c3-9f0c-fbf7e022bce8"/>
 <img width="180" alt="9" src="https://github.com/user-attachments/assets/687e0489-1fcd-4631-9f8b-f772fc1234ef"/>

+Yippee!
+We can display single digits using a 4-digit binary input.

 ## Displayng Numbers 0 - 99

 My I/O board has two seven-segment displays, but only one display can be illuminated at a time.
-With this limitation, is it possible to display a two-digit number?
+Given this limitation, is it possible to display a two-digit number?

-Yes, but technically no; we can flick really fast between the two digits so that they appear to be simultaneously illuminated.
+Yes, but technically no. What we can do is flick really fast between the two digits so that they appear to be simultaneously illuminated.

 ### Using a 7-bit Binary Input